Cybernetic1/GIRL/README.md

 ![example Rete network](rete_graph_ncc_test.png)

 The PhD thesis [[Doorenbos 1995].PDF](basic_Rete_algorithm_[Doorenbos1995].pdf) is also included in this repository.
 It explains the basic Rete algorithm very clearly and provides pseudo-code.
 NaiveRete is based on the pseudo-code in this paper, in particular Appendix A.

+There is also a paper, originally in French, which explains Rete in more abstract terms, which I partly translated into English: [[Fages and Lissajoux 1992].PDF](Fages_Lissajoux1992.pdf).

 The original NaiveRete code has a few bugs that I fixed with great pain, and with the help of Doorenbos' thesis.